actionml/docs.actionml.com/install.md

  1. `cd /path/to/pio-aml`
  2. `./make-distribution`

+## Configuration

 If you have installed a recent version of PIO in the past, copy the configuration for it.

  3. `cp old-pio/conf /path/to/pio-aml`

-Make sure to install and configure all components using the methods described [here](https://github.com/actionml/cluster-setup/blob/master/readme.md).
+Make sure to configure all components using one of the setup guides [here](/docs/pio_quickstart).

 To test your installation run `pio status` to make sure pio is working.
-Also check with  to make sure HDFS and and Spark are running correctly since `pio status` does not check the running status of those services.
+Also check to make sure HDFS and and Spark are running correctly since `pio status` does not check the running status of those services.

 ## Build Universal Recommender